by Chitra Jha

 With the passage of time, and simultaneous introduction to homeopathy through my boy friend’s family, I found myself questioning many allopathic practices.
 After marriage, I chose to quit the hallowed portals of modern medicine, and began studying its ‘evolved’ sibling, homeopathy.
 By the time children came along, I was well entrenched in this gentle and advanced system of healing.

 At the turn of the millennium, I got drawn to yet finer systems of healing; beginning with Reiki, and spanning EFT, past-life regression, inner child work, rebirthing breathwork, and family constellation work.
-As the healer within me bloomed, the desire to be a doctor got satisfied to the core; so much so that although I am entitled to use the word “doctor” as a prefix to
+As the healer within me bloomed, the desire to be a doctor got satisfied to the core; so much so that although I am entitled to use the word “doctor” as a prefix to my name, I have never used it.
+I do not resonate with it.

 Its really alarming how we work ourselves into a state of disease despite nature‘s best efforts to steer us back to the straight and narrow path of good health.
 Our tendency to resist the body‘s urge to purge itself of toxins is one such.
 The simple tips at the end of the article are enough to keep us reasonably healthy.
 Thanks for sharing Chitra!